cakevm/alloy-reth-provider/README.md

 The version is always matching the compatible reth version.
 If this crate receives an update a suffix .e.g. `-v2` is added to the version.

 ## Acknowledgements
 Many, many thanks to the team of [reth](https://github.com/paradigmxyz/reth) and [alloy-rs](https://github.com/alloy-rs/alloy) for the awesome work they do.
 Some parts of the trait implementation are taken from reth.
 Also, many thanks to [revm](https://github.com/bluealloy/revm).
-The `alloy_db` part is a copy/paste from revm because this part is not included in the latest revm version, and it makes it easier to be in sync with the latest Alloy version.
+The `alloy_db` part is a fork from revm because this part is not included in the latest revm version, and it makes it easier to be in sync with the latest Alloy version.

 ## License
 This project is licensed under the [Apache 2.0](./LICENSE-APACHE) or [MIT](./LICENSE-MIT).
 The part in `alloy_db` is licensed as [revm](https://github.com/bluealloy/revm) only under [MIT](./LICENSE-MIT).